galminyana/galminyana.github.io/Assignment04.md

 - Legth of the shellcode
 - The original shellcode string in hex
 - The string in hex of the left rotated shellcode
-- The string in hex of ROT25 of the already rotated shellcode
+- The string in hex of **ROT25** of the already rotated shellcode

-The Encoder code is on [GitHub Repo](https://github.com/galminyana/SLAE64/blob/main/Assignment04/) in the [Encoder.c](https://github.com/galminyana/SLAE64/blob/main/Assignment04/Encoder.c):
+The Encoder code can be found on [GitHub Repo](https://github.com/galminyana/SLAE64/blob/main/Assignment04/) for this assignment, in the [Encoder.c](https://github.com/galminyana/SLAE64/blob/main/Assignment04/Encoder.c) file:

 ```c
 #include <stdio.h>